dyne/dyne.github.io/src/pages/software/dynebolic.md

 You are free to study, modify, redistribute and even sell this Operating System, as long you grant the same freedom to your peers.

-### Friendly To The Tnvironment
+### Friendly To The Environment

 > Dyne:bolic is designed to run on copmuters with extremly low ressources (Dyne:bolic III was benchmarked at Pentium2 processors with 256MB RAM).
 It can even run in ram: not even a harddisk is required.

 ![](/wp-content/uploads/2015/01/recycle-15172_1280-e1422457346278.jpg)

 Unleash the full potential of computers, including **second hand machines**.
-Let’s put an end to consumerism and use what we have to its full potential.
+Let’s put an end to consumerism and use what already exists to its full potential.

 ### Digital Resistance

 The Dyne:bolic Operating System is about resilience and digital resistance.
-In a reality where governments and corporation are excercising control by monitoring the way people communicate, hackers, creatives and citizens of the digital era have common interest in keeping their computing sovereign.
-To accomplish this sharing knowledge is paramount.
+In a reality where governments and corporation are excercising control by monitoring the way people communicate, hackers, creatives and citizens of the digital era have a common interest in keeping their computing sovereign.
+To accomplish this, sharing knowledge is paramount.

 [![lion-rastasoft](/wp-content/uploads/2011/09/lion-rastasoft.png)](http://rastasoft.org)

 Liberate yourself from mental slavery.
-Embrace sovereignity communication.
+Embrace sovereign communication.
 Free your mind, open the source!

 ### Freedom Needs Privacy